-Slot 00: - (fixed)

-Other slots: Current status
+Slot 00: - (fixed) Other slots: Current status

-Value Range INS: The card is in service value nange ino.
-The cald is in service.
+INS: The card is in service.

 OUS: The card is out of service.

-Fault: The card has been removed from the slot, or is not communicating with the PBX.
-Fault-OVER: The number of CO line and/or extension ports exceed the system capacity.
-Fault-DIF: The card installed in the slot differs from the programmed card type.
-Pre-Install: There is no card in the slot, but the card type is programmed for the slot.
-Idle: There is no card in the slot, nor programming of the card type for the slot.
+Fault: The card has been removed from the slot, or is not communicating with the PBX.Fault-OVER: The number of CO line and/or extension ports exceed the system capacity.Fault-DIF: The card installed in the slot differs from the programmed card type.Pre-Install: There is no card in the slot, but the card type is programmed for the slot.Idle: There is no card in the slot, nor programming of the card type for the slot.

-- Programming References - 4.1.6 Slot [1-1] Card Command
+4.7.6 Slot [1-1] Card Command

-Version

-Indicates the version of the installed card (reference only).
+Version Indicates the version of the installed card (reference only).

-Default Current version number Value Range Version number
+Current version number

+Version number

-4.1.2 Slot [1-1] Extension Card Property
+4.7.2 Slot [1-1] Extension Card Property